Saintrad/Food_vision/README.md

 # Food_vision

+This project is part of the TensorFlow for Deep Learning Bootcamp: Zero to Mastery

 Food image recognition, pivotal in computer-aided dietary assessment, stands as a cornerstone for health monitoring and nutrition management.
 This project endeavors not only to explore this domain but to surpass the benchmark set by the pioneering work of DeepFood: Deep Learning-Based Food Image Recognition for Computer-Aided Dietary Assessment.

 At the heart of this pursuit lies the Food 101 dataset, a comprehensive repository hosting diverse food categories captured through images.
 Inspired by the achievements of the DeepFood paper, which attained a notable top-1 accuracy of 77.4%.